apkeidj123/JPEG-like-Compression/README.md

 3. length：512，width：512

 Usage:

-1.
+1.Jpeg-like.cpp
-  1. image should be in the same place with the main program.
+  * image should be in the same place with the main program.
-  2. QF(Quality Factor) can only changed by the source code in line 38.
+  * QF(Quality Factor) can only changed by the source code in line 38.
-  3. filename can only modified manually in line 2830, 2966, 3044, 3344.
+  * filename can only modified manually in line 2830, 2966, 3044, 3344.
-  4. filename in line 2966 and 3044 should be the same.
+  * filename in line 2966 and 3044 should be the same.
+2.PSNR.cpp
+  * filename in line 23 should be the same with line 3344 in Jpeg-like.cpp.

+PS: This method is brutal, so it may be slow.